wtsanshou/Coding/DataStructure/NonlinearStructure/Tree/BinaryTree/LC117PopulatingNextRightPointersInEachNodeII.md

 ## Question

-Follow up for problem "Populating Next Right Pointers in Each Node".
+Follow up for problem <a href="LC116PopulatingNextRightPointersInEachNode.md">"Populating Next Right Pointers in Each Node"</a>.

 What if the given tree could be any binary tree?
 Would your previous solution still work?